RobertaMeireles/RobertaMeireles/README.md

 My name is Roberta, I am a Junior Full Stack and Software Engineering student.
 On Full Stack course I studied HTML, CSS, JavaScript, Angular, MySQL, PHP, Node.js, Express, MongoDB and now I'm learning Laravel.
+Among many technologies, I already worked in projects using: React.js, Python/Django and AWS Gateway.
-I'm passionate about learning, and I want to do my best to contribute as a good team player in the development of customer projects.
+I'm passionate about learning, and I always do my best to contribute as a good team player in the development of customer projects.

  🌱 I’m currently learning and every day I am more in love with IT area.